DarthSpot/aocalmi/README.md

-# Advent of Code 2021
+# Advent of Code
 ## Entry by Alexander Mills

-This is my attempt to solve all tasks of the "Advent of Code" Challenge 2021!
+This is my attempt to solve all tasks of the "Advent of Code" Challenges!
 Feel free to peek.

+I stopped adding new repositories for each year and will be adding a new subproject instead to this repository.